Q & A

 - Anti-Inflammatory Action: Laser photons reduce swelling caused by bruising or inflammation of joints resulting in enhanced joint mobility.

 - Increased Vascular Activity: Laser photons induce temporary vasodilation that increases blood flow to effected areas.

 - Reduced Fibrous Tissue Formation:Laser photons reduce the formation of scar tissue following tissue damage from: cuts, scratches, burns or post surgery.

 - Stimulated Nerve Function: Laser photon exposure speeds the process of nerve cell reconnect ion to bring the numb areas back to life.

 - Pain Reduction: Almost all systems have a mode of operation specifically designed to reduce pain.

 Classes of Cold Lasers

-Class I Continuous and Modulated Lasers
+Class 1 & 1m Continuous and Modulated Lasers (Available over-the-counter)

-Class IV Continuous Lasers
+Class 4 Continuous Lasers (Professional use only)

-Today, lasers are used extensively in the medical industry for everything from cosmetic surgery, eye surgery and heart surgery.
+Today, lasers are used extensively in the traditional medical industry for everything from cosmetic surgery, eye surgery and heart surgery.
 The ability to put just the right amount of energy into a critical area of the human body has been a huge advancement in the medical field.
 Cold lasers are an important addition to these other established medical laser treatments and the recent development of low-cost professional cold lasers means that cold laser therapy will be a rapidly growing medical treatment option.